 Until now the larger healthcare community has, rightly so, focused on providing healthcare.
 It has primarily relied on various agencies of the federal government (CMS, ONC, AHRQ, NIST, etc.) and the legions of health IT vendors to specify and deliver the kind of health IT systems we need.
 There have been some great successes.
 Unfortunately, those successes have been few and far between and the healthcare community finds itself with hundreds, even thousands, of different IT systems that simply do not measure up to our expectations.
 And, because our fellow community members are the intended users of those systems, that's a problem.
 A problem the community has to face.

 Such an approach should result in the availability of the kind of health IT systems that meet the healthcare community's needs and expectations.
 The kind of systems that won’t impede our attainment of the triple aim, but will actually accelerate it.
 We've all been waiting for health IT systems that meet the healthcare community’s needs, are based on community-defined requirements, and are designed and developed using industry-wide best practice-based techniques and tools.
 Is that too much to ask?

 Our research results led to insight, then to action.

 We believe that what we’ve learned during our recent research project can contribute to that new approach.
 We feel so strongly about the need for a new community-based approach that we’re prepared to contribute the results of our research to help jump start an effort to design and develop the kind of health IT systems the healthcare community wants, and needs.

-We’ve established New Health Networks LLC, an organization that is separate from our respective day-to-day activities, to coordinate and manage the results of our research.
+We’ve established New Health Networks LLC, an independent entity that is separate from our respective day-to-day activities, to coordinate our research and manage the dissemination of research results.

-Our objective is to contribute our research results to an organization, established and controlled by the healthcare community, that will proactively lead the effort to gather and curate the community’s requirements, mediate differences, and provide a central repository of those requirements.
+The objective is to contribute our research results to an organization − established and controlled by the healthcare community − that will proactively lead the effort to gather and curate the community’s requirements, mediate differences, and provide a central repository of those requirements.

 How is this different from the current approach?